-Let’s start by doing a quick content audit.
-What are you top posts and topics that you talk about.
+If you don’t have any kind of pair offers, let’s start by doing a quick content audit.
+What are your top posts and blog topics?
 How broad is your blog?

-I’m a firm believer that a blog can be broad but the email list cannot.
-That’s why I always recommend to frame your lead magnets in a way that speaks to a specific person (even if they are about different things).
+We’re firm believers that a blog can be broad, but the email list cannot.
+That’s why we always recommend framing your lead magnets in a way that speaks to a specific person (even if they are about different things).

 Once you’ve taken a look at your top posts, think about the next logical step or how you can expand on the content in an actionable way.